CasualCoder91/N_Body/docs/NBodySimulation/CoordinateSystems.rst

 where :math:`cz = \cos(z)`, :math:`sz = \sin(z)`, :math:`c\theta = \cos(\theta)`, :math:`s\theta = \sin(\theta)`,
 :math:`c\xi = \cos(\xi)` and :math:`s\xi = \sin(\xi)`.

-Before multiplication with :math:`P`, the target vector has to be expressed in cartesian coordinates.
+Before multiplication with :math:`P`, the target vector has to be expressed in Cartesian coordinates.

 Heliocentric Telescope Polar (HTP)
 -----------------------------------

-This coordinate system aims to describe positions as they are observerd with a telescope.
+This coordinate system aims to describe positions as they are observed with a telescope.
 As with HEQ the right ascension :math:`a` describes the angular distance in and the declination :math:`d` the angular distance below and above the midplane.
-The origin, however is defined by the line of sight vector, that is :math:`\hat{v}_{los} = [r,a,d] = [1,0,0]_{HTP}` Hence one image, taken with a teleskope, is a circle in the :math:`ad`-plane.
+The origin, however is defined by the line of sight vector, that is :math:`\hat{v}_{los} = [r,a,d] = [1,0,0]_{HTP}`.
+Hence one image, taken with a telescope, is a circle in the :math:`ad`-plane.

 It may seem as if the transformation from HGP to HTP and vice versa simply consists of a shift by :math:`\hat{v}_{los}` in HGP basis.
 However for any line of sight vector with :math:`b\neq0`, the result would be an ellipse rather than a circle.
 Casually speaking, the cone of vision in any spherical coordinate system is a circle when projected onto the unit sphere.
 While this circle always covers the same range in :math:`b`, the range in :math:`l` depends on the distance (:math:`b`) between the circle and the midplane.
-With increasing absolute value of :math:`b` the circles around the unit sphere descibed by :math:`l` decrease in size.
+With increasing absolute value of :math:`b` the circles around the unit sphere described by :math:`l` decrease in size.

 While there may be a solution for this issue, a different transformation was devised.
-Positions can be transformed from HCA to HTP by aligning :math:`\hat{v}_{los}` with the x axis `\hat{x}` using a rotation matrix generated as descibed in :eq:`transformation_matrix` with the rotation axis defined by :math:`[1,0,0]_{HCA}` and :math:`\hat{v}_{los,HCA}`
+Positions can be transformed from HCA to HTP by aligning :math:`\hat{v}_{los}` with the x axis `\hat{x}` using a rotation matrix generated as described in :eq:`transformation_matrix` with the rotation axis defined by :math:`[1,0,0]_{HCA}` and :math:`\hat{v}_{los,HCA}`
-Subsequent transformation from cartesian to polar coordinates as described in the section GCP above completes the transformation.
+Subsequent transformation from Cartesian to polar coordinates as described in the section GCP above completes the transformation.